 When my grandmother had a condition of the eyes called Blepharitis, she was advised by her eye dr to cleanse the area 2x a day with baby shampoo.
 It helped in her treatment and caused no further irritation to the area.

-ALLEVIATES EYE DRYNESS: To help alleviate dryness, my ophthalmologist at UC Berkeley recommended that I use baby shampoo to cleanse my eyes (zero irritation), plus it helps to diminish the tiny milia around the eyelids.
+ALLEVIATES EYE DRYNESS: To help alleviate dryness, my ophthalmologist at UC Berkeley recommended that I use baby shampoo to cleanse my eyes (zero irritation) and to help diminish the tiny milia around the eyelids.

 BRUSH CLEANER: I wash my makeup brushes with it weekly.
-No need for expensive brush cleaners, this does the job thoroughly and gently.
+No need for expensive brush cleaners, this does the job thoroughly and its gentle on the bristles.

 MAKEUP REMOVER: How to Make Homemade Eye Makeup Remover